'I fully own up to my mistake': Shortland Street star Pua Magasiva charged with drink-driving

 Court documents reveal that on 31 October he underwent a blood alcohol test after being stopped by police.

-He had 596 milligrams of alcohol per litre of blood in his system.
+He had 596 milligrams of alcohol per 100 milligrams of blood in his system.

-The legal limit is 80 milligrams of alcohol per litre of blood.
+The legal limit is 80 milligrams of alcohol per 100 milligrams of blood.

 Magasiva is a breakfast host on NZME's Flava radio station.